Water Sources for Hermit Crabs: What Every Crab Keeper Should Know

 Tap water is the most common water source, but can be risky.
 Municipal supplies usually contain chlorine, chloramine, and fluoride—all toxic to hermit crabs.

 - Be aware: in some areas, chlorine/chloramine levels may be higher than conditioners can fully handle.
-In that case, it’s safer to use RO or spring water instead.
+In that case, it’s safer to use rainwater or spring water instead.

 - Always check your city’s annual water report (usually available online) to know exactly what’s in your water.